zenarvus/mandos/README.md

 - You need to link the solo template in a markdown file to be able to serve it.
 - The solo templates needs to be outside of the `static` folder, and they cannot be a markdown file.

 Here is an example `nodes.json` file to create a node list in json format.
-It allows you to create [cool graphs](http://v.oid.sh/graph.md) like the ones in Obsidian.
+It can allow you to create cool useless graphs like the ones in Obsidian.
 ```
 {{- $query := `WITH TargetNodes AS (
 	SELECT n.file, n.date, n.title